The Fairbanks Morse 38D8

 Valve covers, aka cylinder heads, do not exist with this engine.
 As with all two stroke engines, intake ports are cast into the cylinder liner.
 Additionally the cylinder liner also has exhaust ports.
 The exhaust and intakes ports are open and closed by the action of the two pistons.
 The intake ports are at the top while the exhaust ports are located at the bottom of the liner.

 Once the exhaust ports are exposed, the gas expansion, from combustion, ceases.
 The intake ports then become exposed allowing the positive charge of air to enter the cylinder.
 This chases, in a "uniflow scavenging" fashion, the exhaust gases out and prepares a fresh charge of air ready for compression.
-Once the bottom pistons has reached "bottom dead center", it joins the top piston, which leads by 12 degrees, as they head on a collision course.
-Thus compressing the fresh air in the cylinder.
+The upper pistons reaches "bottom dead center" 12 degrees after the lower piston, as they head on a collision course, compressing the fresh air in the cylinder.

 The engine is cooled by a closed system with a capacity of about 300 liters.
 The heat from that system is transferred to an open sea water system through a heat exchanger.
 Like most diesel engines the temperature is about about 78 - 82 Celsius in the engine.